 Membership is open to all those interested in amateur radio and visitors are most welcome.
 The meetings provide an opportunity to gain technical information, learn about new regulations, and just talk to other hams.

-If you are not a ham, we can get you started towards getting your "ticket", either with mentoring or pointing you towards our course or elsewhere.
-(Another club or online resources)
+If you are not a ham, we can get you started towards getting your "ticket", either with mentoring or pointing you towards a course.

 Our club repeater is one of the widest coverage repeaters going in east Ontario with coverage extending nearly halfway to Kingston and halfway to Montreal to the east.
 We have active satellite receivers downtown and to the east with even better coverage.